atredennick/usses_water/README.md

 ##	Citation information

-This work has been accepted for publication in [PeerJ](https://peerj.com/).
+This work has been [published in PeerJ](https://peerj.com/articles/4485/).
-It is currently in press, so for now please cite as
+Please cite the paper as

 >Tredennick, A.T., A.R.
 Kleinhesselink, J.B.
 Taylor, and P.B.
 Adler.
-(In press).
-Ecosystem functional response across precipitation extremes in a sagebrush steppe. *PeerJ*.
+(2018).
+Ecosystem functional response across precipitation extremes in a sagebrush steppe. *PeerJ* 6:e4485.

 The preprint can be found [here](https://www.biorxiv.org/content/early/2018/01/24/195594).